GIScience/gis-training-resource-center/content/Modul_9/en_qgis_openrouteservice_tools.md

 name: basic classification
 align: center
 ---
+How to create a token (API key)    Source: HeiGIT
 ```
 -  Click on the token, it will directly be copied.
 You can now go back into QGIS     for further setup